will-wright113/colibri-coding-challenge/README.md

 The `anomalous_data.csv` dataset contains two records that are considerably higher or lower than the average power output.
 This dataset is used to test the anomaly logic.

 The `bad_data.csv` dataset contains malformed data - wrong typed data or empty fields for each column.
 The record count assertions validate that these records are dropped in the cleansed layer.

+The current test cases are simplistic and can be expanded on.

 ### Further Improvements